Find Trade Colleges

 Life As a Psychiatric Technician

-Psychiatric Technician Example Care for individuals with mental or emotional conditions or disabilities, following the instructions of physicians or other health practitioners.
+Job Description & Duties Care for individuals with mental or emotional conditions or disabilities, following the instructions of physicians or other health practitioners.
 Monitor patients’ physical and emotional well-being and report to medical staff.
 May participate in rehabilitation and treatment programs, help with personal hygiene, and administer oral or injectable medications.

 • Restrain violent, potentially violent, or suicidal patients by verbal or physical means as required.

-What a Psychiatric Technician Should Know
+Qualities of a Psychiatric Technician

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.